What is BCNI?

 The only criteria is that your presentation involves journalism, news, or media.
 Show off something cool you are working on, propose a new idea or theory or simply have a roundtable about a topic that is on your mind.
-See a list of topics from 2009 and 2010 and 2011 and 2012 for inspiration.
+See a list of topics from 2009 and 2010 and 2011 and 2012 and 2013 for inspiration.

 The best presentations give those in attendance actionable take aways and ideas to use.
 They often foster meaningful exchange.
 Editorial innovation is important, but so is the sustainability of news and information.